 QOAM /kju:əʊm/ abbr.
 Quality Open Access Market.
 QOAM is a market place for scientific and scholarly journals which publish articles in open access.

-In practice this means that QOAM collects the names and institutional email addresses of the authors of Journal Score Cards.
+In order to publish a score card in QOAM one has to log in via one’s institutional email address.
+In practice this means that QOAM collects the names and institutional email addresses of the reviewers.
 No other information is collected.
-The names are used to sign the Journal Score Cards and are publicly visible.
-However, an author’s institutional email adress is only shown to other authors of Journal Score Cards.
+The names are used to sign the score cards and are publicly visible.
+An author’s institutional email address, however, is only shown to other authors of score cards.
 No other uses of these data are foreseen.

 Finally, QOAM uses the https protocol for secure exchange of data.
 QOAM data are stored in the Netherlands and governed by Dutch c.q.
 European law.